zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/05-sinhala-amazon.md

 A wilderness of vision is a vile bites of vision
 A combination of viewpoints, a combination of viewpoints, Recovery, draining, incorrect ways are two submissions.
 The presentation of cravings is also the presentation of the outlook.
-(Instead of “motherhood” Modification to “Submit” (2-6) 1 (ii) (iii) shall also be applied.)
+(Instead of "motherhood" Modification to "Submit" (2-6) 1 (ii) (iii) shall also be applied.)
 Presenting His Cravings Presenting the Realistic Vision Constipated.
 Presentation of cravings is predisposed to outlook Do not have cravings or outlook or preview because it is compassible to do.
 Cravings